Trauma Therapy in Kyneton

 When you come in for trauma therapy, there's no agenda but your wellbeing.
 We'll sit together, and I'll be fully present with you.
 We might talk about what's happening in your life, what brought you to therapy, or what's most pressing today.

 As we talk, I'm tracking your nervous system: your breathing, your posture, the tone of your voice, the way your body is responding.
 This information is as important as your words.
-When appropriate, I might gently draw your attention to what's happening in your body—not to analyze it, but to create awareness.
+When appropriate, I might gently draw your attention to what's happening in your body—not to analyse it, but to create awareness.

 Some sessions might involve gentle movement, noticing breath patterns, or simply sitting with particular sensations.
 Other sessions might be more conversational.
 There's no "right" way—only what serves your healing.